 Early bird rates make it especially attractive – and gift-worthy

-Regular pricing of $95 for individuals and $145 for couples kicks in Nov.
-26, but is still a bargain for a passport that has an estimated value of $350.
+Starting Nov.
+2, 2022, regular rates of $95 for an individual passport and $145 for a two-person passport kick in, but those rates are still a bargain for a passport that has an estimated value of $340.

 “People love the passports.
-Many come back year after year or give them as gifts to family and friends,” says Pat Colwell of Carolina Heritage Vineyards.
+Many come back year after year or give them as gifts to family and friends,” says Becky Muhlenberg of Haze Gray Vineyards.
 “It’s really just the idea of having something fun to do for a weekend in winter, or spreading it across several winter weekends.”

-Returning wineries are Adagio Vineyards, Carolina Heritage, Elkin Creek, Grassy Creek, Haze Gray, Roaring River, Round Peak, Shelton, Slightly Askew and Stony Knoll.
+The 13 wineries participating this winter are Adagio Vineyards, Carolina Heritage, Elkin Creek, Golden Road, Grassy Creek, Haze Gray, Pilot Mountain, Roaring River, Round Peak, Serre Vineyards, Shelton Vineyards, Slightly Askew and Stony Knoll.

-Three craft breweries – Angry Troll, Skull Camp and Thirsty Souls – add variety to the tasting options, along with Mayberry Spirits Distillery.
+Meanwhile, four craft breweries – Angry Troll, Skull Camp, Thirsty Souls and White Elephant – add variety to the tasting options, along with Mayberry Spirits Distillery.

-Winter Wine & Beer Passport holders get discounted lodging rates at cabins at the vineyards, as well as hotels in the area.
+Many of the Winter Wine & Beer Passport holders take advantage of discounted lodging rates at cabins at the vineyards, as well as hotels in the area.
 This makes it easy to plan a long weekend (or two) in wine country.